BlueDragon747/FPGA-Litecoin-Miner/experimental/README.txt

                    is totally INSANE (a tribute to NASA's skycrane perhaps).
 I'll do a more sensible implementation later.
 I'll extend this to a full eight stage pipeline in the next version.

+BlueDragon747 added:

+For Icarus/Lancelot boards that have LX150 I have been playing with adapting the DSP48E1 sha256 to DSP48A1 but it is using 240 DSP48 blocks and still needs trimming to 180 DSP48 blocks or less

+sha256_dsp48a1.v   SHA256 in DSP48